• Blog

 data pipelines for bad data - error management

 One important consideration is who has responsibility for fixing data errors.
-Even though IT staff might be the first to detect errors in the pipeline, they’re probably not the right choice to be the ones who correct it – they might not know the context of the data, or have the authority to fix it.
+Even though IT staff might be the first to detect errors in the pipeline, they’re probably not the right people to correct it – they might not know the context of the data, or have the authority to fix it.
 Involving business users or domain experts ensures proper context and authority for making data corrections.

 It's also important to standardize error reporting formats to streamline the resolution process.
 Error reports need to be presented in a way that a human can understand, and that gives them an actionable piece of intelligence they can act on to correct the data.